Behind the Screen: “Blackbird”

 The hauntingly beautiful lyrical verses performed by the town’s elders, portrayed by revered Scottish performers and storytellers Norman Maclean, Margaret Bennett and Sheila Stewart, among others, demonstrate just how powerful and valuable oral traditions and folk cultures are.
 In an interview that appeared in the news outlet The Guardian, Norman Maclean spoke to the changes in the time-honored oral traditions.

-“We simply have a diBlackbird2fferent mode of acquiring knowledge.
+“We simply have a different mode of acquiring knowledge.
 In this age of individualism the kids just go to Wikipedia and Google if they want to know things,” he said.
 “But some information can only be passed on orally.
 You can’t find how to douse sheep or deliver cattle on Wikipedia.
 You have to have your Uncle Archie or whomever to tell you about it.
 I hate using pseudo-sociological terms but once the oral thing and the communality go, you end up with is anomie.”

 In the same article, Jamie Chambers, writer-director of the award-winning “Blackbird”, spoke of present-day efforts to preserve the oral culture.
 However, the issue of being progressive in those efforts, and creating greater awareness remains a challenge, he explained.